 Planning for roof replacement depends on routine roof inspections, as changes in conditions from one evaluation to the next can indicate that a roof's lifespan is coming to an end.
-Documenting the age and condition of waterproofing, flashings, attachments, and accessories provides a record of the speed and progress of deterioration, allowing owners to anticipate and budget for replacement.
+Documenting the age and condition of water-proofing, flashings, attachments, and accessories provides a record of the speed and progress of deterioration, allowing owners to anticipate and budget for replacement.

-Before a reroofing project, a thorough roof survey is vital to preparing comprehensive and accurate construction documents.
-With new code requirements for wind uplift, diaphragm analysis, thermal performance, and other standards that may not have been in place at the time of the previous roof installation, assessing the existing system and determining which upgrades are necessary to meet current codes is vital to avoiding unexpected and costly change orders once the roof replacement is underway.
+Before a reroofing project, a thorough roof survey is vital in preparing comprehensive and accurate construction documents.
+New code requirements for wind uplift, diaphragm analysis, thermal performance, and other standards may not have been in place at the time of the previous roof installation.
+This makes it vital to assess the existing system, and determine which upgrades are necessary to meet current codes, in order to avoid unexpected and costly change orders once the roof replacement is underway.